superfly/macaroon/flyio/caveats.md

 ### ConfineGoogleHD Caveat

-The ConfineGoolgeHD Caveat requires that the user has used OAuth to authenticate as a specific Google user ID.
+The ConfineGoolgeHD Caveat requires that the user has used OAuth to authenticate with a Google account in a specific domain.

 ```
   {
     "type": "ConfineGoogleHD",
-    "body": "1234"
+    "body": "usersRus.com"
   },
 ```

 ### ConfineGitHubOrg Caveat

-The ConfineGitHubOrg Caveat requires that the user has used OAuth to authenticate as a specific GitHub user ID.
+The ConfineGitHubOrg Caveat requires that the user has used OAuth to authenticate as a specific GitHub organization ID.

 ```
   {